joemoose/psiops/_Scratch Pad.md

 - If the roll was equal, keep AMMO the same.

 Finding more ammo for a weapon increases its score by 1, and choosing RESTOCK during a rendezvous can refill one weapon’s AMMO to 6 instead of refilling a limited-use item.

+---

+## Initiative

+During the **first round of combat**, each player must make a +REFLEXIVE roll to act before the opponents.
+Exceptional circumstances, abilities, items, or skills may negate this requirement.
+Players who fail this roll **lose their turn** for the first round.

+The opposing side then takes its turn, and the first round ends.
+The next round begins with all players taking their turn, followed by their opponents, and so on, until combat has ended with one side defeated or fled.

+The results of each side’s actions occur **simultaneously**.
+As such, all players declare their actions for a turn before determining the results of those actions.